ethanrgibson/Keepr/client/README.md

 BUGS: Refresh on profile page removes private vaults from the one who should see them.- ✅

-Reqs: 5-9
+Reqs: 5-9 - ✅

-Vault page shows keeps only in that vault(go through the vaultKeep to do that)
+Vault page shows keeps only in that vault(go through the vaultKeep to do that) - ✅

+On refresh on profile page, I get the other profiles vaults